 Election & Voting Information

 Pursuant to Statute 7.515(5) the Village of Lake Delton Clerk is required to post a statement of the number of absentee ballots that have been mailed but not returned.
-That number is 3 of 15 as of 4/4/2017 for the April 4, 2017 Spring Election.
+That number is 12 of 14 as of 2/19/2018 for the February 20, 2018 Spring Primary Election.

 Polling Place Accessibility and Assistance